ibm-cloud-docs/appid/login-widget.md

 # Using the Login Widget
 {: #login-widget}

-With IBM Cloud App ID you can use a default UI, called a Login Widget, to allow application users the ability to choose the identity provider that they want to sign in with.
+With {{site.data.keyword.appid_full}} you can use a default UI, called a Login Widget, to allow application users the ability to choose the identity provider that they want to sign in with.
 If you're using Cloud Directory, the Login Widget also provides additional UI's for extra functionalities such as sign up, forgot poassword, multi-factor authentication, and more.
 {: shortdesc}

 ## Understanding the Login Widget
 {: #widget-understanding}

-One of the best parts of the Login Widget is that you can start using App ID before you implement any of your own authentication UIs - which makes the developer onboarding experience that much easier.
+One of the best parts of the Login Widget is that you can start using {{site.data.keyword.appid_short_notm}} before you implement any of your own authentication UIs - which makes the developer onboarding experience that much easier.

 ### What is the default Login Widget behavior?
 {: #widget-default}